new-order-network/governance-token/README.md

 Reset the lock state, only if all tokens have been unlocked

 #### Requires
-- msg.sender must not have any tokens locked, currently
+- msg.sender must not have any tokens locked, currently;
+     if there were tokens locked for msg.sender previously, they must have all become unlocked through the passage of time before calling this function.

 ### balanceUnlocked(address who) public view returns (uint256 amount)
 Returns the amount of tokens that are unlocked i.e. transferrable by the address indicated by `who`